The Spirit of Wisdom and understanding focused bible passages: Deut.34:9 & Prov.4:7-8

 Wisdom isn't just intellectual knowledge; it is the skill to live life according to God’s design.

-Let’s explore what true wisdom looks like, why it matters, and how to cultivate it through intimacy with the Holy Spirit.
+Let’s further explore what true wisdom looks like, why it matters, and how to cultivate it through intimacy with the Holy Spirit.

 What Is Wisdom?